 Cost: All ACCEPTED applicants will be charged a $75, NON-REFUNDABLE registration fee.

-Registration: You must have received notification of acceptance into the Jim Holland Summer Science Research Program (SSRP) in order to register.
-Registration fees are due by May 31, 2019.
+Confirmation/registration: You must have received notification of acceptance into the Jim Holland Summer Science Research Program (SSRP) in order to register.
+Registration fees are due by June 30, 2023.